brianleroux/quick-vim/README.md

 ## the bundles for me

 This is a portable text editor for doing dev on the run, in a shell, probably on a temporary machine, possibly drunk.
-Vim is surprisely powerful stand-alone, odds are you don't *really* need a particular plugin bundle.
+Vim is surprisingly powerful stand-alone, odds are you don't *really* need a particular plugin bundle.
 Try to work with the stock install.
 You'll be surprised!
 And less, dependant on custom schemes.
 (Ironic words for a vim config project, I know.)

 If you do need more, you can always fork this repo, create a branch, modify the bundles.txt to your hearts desire.
 If you find a bundle that meets the criteria above that you think I should check out: pls send a pull request!